apache/ignite/modules/configuration/README.md

 Thus, a column can only be one of these (varchar, decimal and datetime) types and will contain the type, name and fields specific to it.

+### Additional annotations

+* `@InjectedName` - allows to get the key associated with the configuration in the named list, see javadoc for details.

 ## Generated API

 Configuration interfaces are generated at compile time.
 For the example above, the following code would be generated: